getlocalci/create-config/README.md

 But maybe a certain repo needs a specific job that no other repos need.

 You can pass the `CircleCI.Job` as an argument to `createConfig()`.

+## Thank You
+Thanks to [Kyle Tryon](https://github.com/KyleTryon) and [Jaryt Bustard](https://github.com/Jaryt) for their great work on the [CircleCI Config SDK](https://github.com/CircleCI-Public/circleci-config-sdk-ts).

+This repo uses [Kyle's idea](https://circleci.com/blog/config-sdk/) of a common function in different repos.

 ## Live Example
 See this in action at [.circleci/dynamic/](.circleci/dynamic/).